jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 ![WindowsServerInstallation](../../../assets/Windows_Server_in_Azure/19.png)

 We can configure some things, such as the screen resolution or keyboard.
+You can also make a folder in your hard disk available to your VM, the same way you use shared folders in VirtualBox.

 ![WindowsServerInstallation](../../../assets/Windows_Server_in_Azure/20.png)